 3. Take your cat to the veterinarian once a year, starting at age one, for well-checks and booster vaccines.
 Senior cats may require more frequent vet visits depending on their overall health.

 4. Spay and neuter cats.
 This helps the cat’s overall health and curbs its mating instincts, as well as helps to reduce the number of feral and stray cats.

 5. Keep cats indoors.
 Not only will keeping your cat inside help with the stray issue, but it will also prevent your cat from getting many communicable diseases.
 And indoor cats do not get hit by cars or injured by wild animals.

 6. Don’t declaw your cat.
-There’s no health reason for declawing a cat and it can do irreparable damage to a cat’s foot.
+There’s no health reason for declawing a cat; it can do irreparable damage to its foot.
 It’s also extremely painful for the animal.